Brick wood fired oven: building with everyone

 Oven fits well into this bushy environment thanks to Annette's good eye and suggestion for terracotta features on the oven.
 It's quite close from their house and heaps of free fire wood is just laying under trees everywhere around, it's an endless supply of fuel as gums are dropping limbs constantly.

-And again, as are plans (workshop) for the 'Swishy wood brick oven' building, I have ready big number of pictures to build 'Masterly oven' also.
-These will be available for you although at first I need to process and label them so they all fit on one cd in order and in 8 groups, then finish lists and diagrams.
+And again, as there are the plans (workshop) for the 'Swishy wood brick oven' building, I have ready big number of pictures to build 'Masterly ovens' also. two MTo designs that is, not just one.
+These will be available for you although at first I need to process and label them so they all fit on one CD in order and in 8 groups, then finish lists and diagrams.
 It's a bit hectic on my end at present, I'll need some time to do this.
-Ok, for those of you who are less patient (like me when it comes to hobby matters ;o), you can have it posted raw on two cds right now.
+OK, for those of you who are less patient (like me when it comes to hobby matters ;o), you can have it posted raw on two Cd's right now.
 But mind you, this is the exceptional stuff from me equal to mind-blowing and I may enjoy your desire posting me what 'you' do well, can spare, think has an equal value- no money for the 'Masterly wood fired oven' building workshop on CDrom(s).
 It's about a lot more then that, forget conventionalism or conservative principles all around us.

 Some idea on brick oven chimney outside decoration.